bandanna2k/parkrun-stats/README.md

 ## Minor

+- Create an index page

+- Split results page

 - Weekly results - Backfill each course at a time.
 Just encase a course fails to get event history.

+- Finish max regionnaire (Needs rethink, harder calculation than thought.)

 - Bug - Change key on course_event_summary???

 - Friends table including at what venues
   - 'Most runs with other athletes' table

-- Regionnaire count (idea, use a set and match set of course_ids)
-  - Finish max regionnaire (Needs rethink, harder calculation than thought.)
-  - Regionnaire to include stopped events.

 - Low priority
 Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables. ???